 Terms & Conditions of your award

 I understand the aid as offered is to supplement my own resources for payment of my educational costs at Oregon State University.
 I agree to use the funds for my educational expenses as outlined in the student budget and that funds will be made available beginning the first day of each term, provided all necessary requirements have been completed.
-I understand that my award may be adjusted during the year by the Office of Financial Aid and Scholarships due to changes in institutional, State, or Federal funding or to other unknown factors, such as changes in student attrition or percentage of award acceptances.
+I understand that my award may be adjusted during the year by the Office of Financial Aid due to changes in institutional, State, or Federal funding or to other unknown factors, such as changes in student attrition or percentage of award acceptances.

 I understand that the Admission’s office determines my residency status for tuition purposes.
-I will update the Office of Financial Aid and Scholarships if my aid status does not match my current residency classification or if my classification is revised at any time.
+I will update the Office of Financial Aid if my aid status does not match my current residency classification or if my classification is revised at any time.

-I understand that I must notify the Office of Financial Aid and Scholarships in writing if I withdraw from OSU during a term or do not register for a subsequent term.
+I understand that I must notify the Office of Financial Aid in writing if I withdraw from OSU during a term or do not register for a subsequent term.
 I also understand that if I withdraw I may be required to repay some of the aid that I have already received.
-I understand that my aid is based on a full-time course load (12 credits undergraduate, 9 credits graduate), unless I have made specific arrangements in writing with the Office of Financial Aid and Scholarships for a reduced course load.
+I understand that my aid is based on a full-time course load (12 credits undergraduate, 9 credits graduate), unless I have made specific arrangements in writing with the Office of Financial Aid for a reduced course load.

 I understand that I am expected to maintain satisfactory academic progress and to complete my degree requirements within a maximum timeframe in order to continue to receive aid.
 I understand that I am responsible for knowing the most recent standards of satisfactory academic progress policy as noted on the Financial Aid website or hard copy available at the Financial Aid office.